raylib-extras/game-premake/README.md

 This folder should contain all the raylib source code files

-### Setup your game's source code
+### Setup your game's project folder
+Make a folder for your game project.
+Inside the folder you just created, place your game's source code - or at least one C or CPP file that has a main function (you can, if you want, place the source file(s) in a subfolder to keep them separate from other stuff.
+You can name the subfolder anything you want).
-Make a folder for your actual game's source code (the MyCoolGame folder in the image below, but you might want a more descriptive name like "source", or similar for your own  project).
-In this case we will be starting with the "advanced game" template from the raylib sources, since it is a great place to start any project from.
-Be sure to copy at least one C or CPP file that has a main function into this folder.
-If you are unsure what to do , simply copy the code from one of the examples.
+In this case, we will be starting with the "advanced game" template from the raylib sources, since it is a great place to start any project from.

+If you do not have any source code files on hand, simply copy the code from one of the examples.
 If the generated project can not find the source file(s), it will not be able to build properly!

 ![image](https://user-images.githubusercontent.com/322174/107885011-b0870100-6eac-11eb-889d-7a39bc5b3cdb.png)